joshmutus/pylabrad-wiki/Writing-Servers.md

 #### Signals

 LabRAD support signals.
 These are messages sent by servers triggered by an external event, rather than as a response to a specific client request.
 For instance, the data vault sends a signal to every listening client when a new file is created.
-This allows the grapher to update its display without polling the server.
+This allows e.g. the grapher to update its display without polling the server.
 Signals are declared in pylabrad servers like so:

 ```python
 from labrad.server import LabradServer, Signal, setting